wxWidgets/website/news/archive/index.md

 *   William Osborne has won our contest to win a free Tungsten T5 or equivalent, as the first person to show the minimal sample running under Palm OS 6.
-See the [wxPalmOS Challenge][30].
 We didn't think it would happen this fast!

-[30]: /about/news/palmos.htm

 #### October 11th, 2004